yanran-tang/yanran-tang.github.io/_pages/about.md

   - /about.html
 ---

-This is Ruihong Qiu's homepage!
+/'ray hong chill'/

-Ruihong is currently a first-year PhD student at <a href="https://www.itee.uq.edu.au/" target="_blank">the School of Information Technology and Electrical Engineering,
+Ruihong is currently a second-year PhD student at <a href="https://www.itee.uq.edu.au/" target="_blank">the School of Information Technology and Electrical Engineering,
 <a href="https://www.uq.edu.cn" target="_blank"> The University of Queensland</a>.
 He works with <a href="http://staff.itee.uq.edu.au/huang/" target="_blank">